Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 4 Mukhi Rudraksha Bracelet — The Mercury Accelerator

-Why it matters: Mercury governs how we process information, express ideas, negotiate, and learn.
-Students preparing for competitive examinations, professionals in communication-intensive roles (writers, teachers, lawyers, marketers), and anyone who needs sharper mental processing will benefit from the 4 Mukhi bracelet.
-The Shiva Purana states that the wearer of the 4 Mukhi Rudraksha attains the creative intelligence of Brahma — the capacity to synthesise knowledge and generate original thought.
+Why it matters: Mercury governs how we process information, share ideas, negotiate, and learn.
+Students preparing for competitive examinations, professionals in communication-heavy roles (writers, teachers, lawyers, marketers), and anyone who needs a sharper mind will gain from the 4 Mukhi bracelet.
+The Padma Purana says the wearer of the 4 Mukhi becomes adept in all branches of knowledge and the Vedas.

 Best for: Students, writers, teachers, lawyers, business negotiators, coders, and anyone in Budh Mahadasha or with a weak Mercury in the chart.
 Particularly recommended during examination periods and high-stakes communication events.